 Android's camera Hardware Abstraction Layer (HAL) connects the higher level camera framework APIs in android.hardware to your underlying camera driver and hardware.
 The camera subsystem includes implementations for camera pipeline components while the camera HAL provides interfaces for use in implementing your version of these components.

-The following figure and list describe the components involved and where to find the source for each:
+The following figure and list describe the HAL components:

 - Application framework